-For many businesses, workforce planning is the secret ingredient to success.
+For many businesses, workforce management is the secret ingredient to success.
 Knowing what direction you want to take your business in, what your goals are, and how to develop a strategy to achieve it all requires careful planning of all aspects of your business.
 This includes the future of your workforce.
 If it sounds like this requires assessing many moving pieces, that’s because it does.

 That’s why many businesses turn to workforce management software to help make it all a bit easier.